 Why Propeller is great

-You will receive all map outputs from this one processor such as your orthomosaic, DTM, 3-D model, plant health, along with a vast array of measurement tools to examine and analyze your job site with.
+You will receive all map outputs from this one processor such as your orthomosaic, DTM, 3-D model and plant health.
+You’ll also receive a vast array of measurement tools to examine and analyze your job site with.

 The drones recommended for usage with Propeller software include the Phantom 4 RTK and the Wingtra One.